By: Fahim Ul Haq, Ex-Facebook, Ex-Microsoft, Co-founder at Educative.io

 weeks 2 & 3 — Data structures and algorithms

-Start revising Computer Science concepts like Data Structures and Algorithms.
-You know, those concepts that you once studied in your undergrad and have never looked at since — they’re actually quite useful in coding interviews.
+Start reviewing Computer Science concepts like Data Structures and Algorithms.
+You know, those concepts that maybe you once studied in your undergrad and have never looked at since — they’re actually quite useful in coding interviews.
 Here is a really helpful course when it comes to prepping for data structures and algorithms:

 Remember to review topics like: